For your next holiday, Phillip Island fun attractions are a must, especially for families.

 Make your own custom-designed chocolate at the Phillip Island Chocolate Factory.

 At Amaze ’N Things your brain will be teased and bamboozled by puzzles and illusions.

 Children can enjoy activities from horse riding to tenpin bowling - there are so many choices of fun attractions on Phillip Island to make your stay super enjoyable!

 The Phillip Island Circuit, with great views over Bass Strait, is the home of motor racing in Australia.
 World Superbikes, MotoGP, V8 and even classic cars enjoy this famous track.

 Many major events are scheduled during the year.

-Visitors can experience, amongst other things, go karting, hot laps, tours, slot cars and displays.
+Visitors can experience, among other things, go karting, hot laps, tours, slot cars and displays.

 Read more about Phillip Island Circuit here.

 Prepare to be amazed by the magic, maze and mind bending mayhem at Amaze 'N Things!

 Then test yourself at mini golf and the challenge of the SkyTrail.